TenacityMind/70-Leetcode-problems-every-data-structure-/README.md

 **Space Complexity:** $O(1)$
 The solution only uses a few variables to store the pointers and sums, so the space required is constant.

+## Bit Manipulation
+### Single Number
+### Problem:
+Given a **non-empty** array of integers `nums`, every element appears twice except for one.
+Find that single one.

+You must implement a solution with a linear runtime complexity and use only constant extra space.

+### Solution Explained:

+The entire strategy is built on two fundamental properties of the XOR operation:

+1. XORing a number with itself results in zero (A ^ A = 0).

+2. XORing a number with zero results in the number itself (A ^ 0 = A).

+Because the XOR operation is commutative and associative, the order in which you XOR the numbers doesn't matter.
+You can think of the process as rearranging the array so that all the duplicate pairs are next to each other.

+When you XOR every number in the array together:

+1. Every pair of duplicate numbers (e.g., 1 ^ 1) will cancel each other out and become 0.

+2. The single, unique number is then XORed with the result of all those cancellations (which is 0).

+3. This leaves you with just the unique number itself.

+Example Walkthrough: nums = [4, 1, 2, 1, 2]

+    Initialize result = 0.

+    result ^= 4  => result is now 4.

+    result ^= 1  => result is now 4 ^ 1.

+    result ^= 2  => result is now 4 ^ 1 ^ 2.

+    result ^= 1  => result is now 4 ^ 1 ^ 2 ^ 1.
+Rearranging gives 4 ^ 2 ^ (1 ^ 1), which simplifies to 4 ^ 2 ^ 0.

+    result ^= 2  => result is now 4 ^ 2 ^ 0 ^ 2.
+Rearranging gives 4 ^ 0 ^ (2 ^ 2), which simplifies to 4 ^ 0 ^ 0.

+The final result is 4.

+### Complexity Analysis:

+Time Complexity: $O(N)$
+    The algorithm makes a single pass through the array of N elements.
+The XOR operation is a constant-time operation.

+Space Complexity: $O(1)$
+    This solution is extremely memory-efficient.
+It only uses a single extra variable to store the accumulated XOR result, regardless of the size of the input array.